babynus/projeqtor/branches/V8.1/projeqtor/docs/user/ConfigurationManagement.rst

    when the planned date has been set, the initial date (if it is empty only) will be defined

-.. rubric:: Fields "Version number & Name"
+.. rubric:: Version number & Name

 The field "Version number" appears only if the global parameter "Automatic format of version name" is set to Yes.

 The field "Name" will be read only.

-.. rubric:: Field "Entry into service" (Real)
+.. rubric:: Entry into service (Real)

-Specify the date of entry into service.
+The field "Entry into service" specify the date of entry into service.

 The box "Done" is checked when the real date field is set.

-.. rubric:: Field "End date (Real)"
+.. rubric:: End date (Real)

-Specify the date end-of-service.
+The field "End date" specify the date end-of-service.

 The box "Done" is checked when the real date field is set.